mbezuidenhout/woocommerce-bookings-extensions/README.txt

 == Changelog ==

+= 1.7.16 =
+* Add: User can now select their own calendar color in the user profile section.

 = 1.7.14 =
 * Add: Show payment method in All Bookings table.
 * Fix: Rendering of background events.